Plumokin/CSAW-HACK-ML/README.md

 ## Step 2: Checking Imports

 The following imports are required.
+Please install them if they are not already installed

 	keras, tensorflow, h5py, numpy, matplotlib, random, opencv-python, datetime, scipy, imageio